 - Vietnam Veterans Memorial: A low-sloping black ‘V’ that cuts into the Mall and the American psyche, ‘the Wall’, inscribed with the names of some 58,000 casualties of the Vietnam War, is one of the most moving pieces of architecture in America.

 The Capitol: The geographic center of the city is easily one of its most recognizable icons.
-That 285ft dome wraps around every memory you have of DC, even if you’ve never been here, because like the New York skyline and the White House, it’s an image owned by all Americans.
-In 2008 work was finally completed on a visitor center, which showcases the exhaustive background of a building that fairly sweats history, and also provides tours of the building – be on the lookout for statues of two famous residents per state, plus some of the most stunning, baroque/neoclassical architecture in the nation.
+That 288ft dome wraps around every memory you have of DC, even if you’ve never been here, because like the New York skyline and the White House, it’s an image owned by all Americans.
+The grand building fairly sweats history.
+Free tours are available from the visitor center, where staff lead you into the ornate halls and whispery chambers (and around the construction zones as the dome gets buffed until 2017).
+Be on the lookout for statues of two famous residents per state, plus some of the most stunning, baroque/neoclassical architecture in the nation.

 Library of Congress: Other sites might be more iconic, but this is our favorite place to bring new visitors to DC.
 It’s both the look of the building, with it neoclassical architecture and embellishments that mix the intellectual heritage of the Old World with the optimism of the New, and its scope: amassing all the world’s knowledge into this, its largest library.

 Mitsitam Café (National Mall): Located in the National Museum of the American Indian, this café offers the best museum food on the Mall.
-Mitsitam introduces visitors to the palette of regional American Indian cuisines, from the blue corn tortillas and slow-smoked barbecue of the Southwest to wild-rice-and-cranberry-stuffed turkey in the Eastern woodlands.
+Mitsitam introduces visitors to the palette of regional American Indian cuisines, from the blue corn tortillas and slow-smoked barbecue of the Southwest to the wild-rice-and-maple-brined turkey of the Northern woodlands.

 Black Cat (U St): Still one of the best places in town for rock or indie, the Cat also always keeps something good going on the back stage, from soul funk nights to heavy metal dance-offs to big band-era bashes.

-Dusting the top end if the scale are some of the city's classic accommodations, while hip boutique sleeps can be found in the mid-range bracket.
-Our author picks include the Jefferson Hotel, Hotel Helix, Kalorama Guest House and Adam's Inn.
+Dusting the top end of the scale are some of the city's classic accommodations, while hip boutique-sleeps can be found in the mid-range bracket.
+Quality picks include the Jefferson Hotel (Dupont), Hotel Helix (Downtown), Kalorama Guest House (Upper Northwest DC) and American Guest House (Adams Morgan).

-Smithsonian American Art Museum & National Portrait Gallery: These two connected institutions should not be missed.
-Together, they constitute the largest collection of American art in the world, ranging from the fine to the modern to the folk, displayed in an engaging space peppered with innovative special exhibitions.
+Reynolds Center for American Art & Portraiture: The Smithsonian American Art Museum and National Portrait Gallery join forces in one mighty building, and it should not be missed.
+Inside is the largest collection of American art in the world, ranging from the fine to the modern to the folk, displayed in an engaging space peppered with innovative special exhibitions.

 National Archives: Housed in an imposing neo-classical temple, the archives are another must: there may be no more electric surge between the American citizen and their country than the shock that occurs as one reads the Constitution and the Declaration of Independence – the originals – under pale ambient light.